-INSULATION MONITORING DEVICE TEST):
+INSULATION MONITORING DEVICE TEST:

 The insulation monitoring device will be tested during E-scrutineering.
-This is done by connecting a resistor between several parts of the tractive system and electrically conductive vehicle parts while the tractive system is active.
+This is done by connecting a resistor between the TSMPs and electrically conductive vehicle parts while the tractive system is active.
 The size of the resistor is defined as 250 Ohm/V related to the maximum tractive system operation voltage.
-The test is passed if the insulation monitoring device shuts down the tractive system whenever the resistor connects the tractive system to grounded parts.
+The test is passed if the insulation monitoring device shuts down the tractive system within 30 seconds when the resistor is connected .